The Happy Hooker Goes Hollywood

 The Happy Hooker Goes Hollywood, released theatrically in the UK as Hollywood Blue, is a 1980 American comedy film directed by Alan Roberts and starring Martine Beswick, Adam West, Phil Silvers, Chris Lemmon, Edie Adams, and Richard Deacon.

 Plot

 The film, the last of a trilogy, is loosely based on the life of Xaviera Hollander, a prostitute from the Netherlands, as she attempts to make a film in Hollywood based on her best-selling book about her life.
 She gets involved with some of the most crooked producers in Hollywood, but beats them at their own game and films the movie without them.

 Principal cast

+London, Kiger, Bloom and Winkler were all in H.O.T.S, the year before in 1979.